Copyright RavenHarte 2001-2020

 and Bahai, and spent time with both the Jehovah's Witnesses and Born Again Christians.
 However, my

 My childhood?
-I grew up in the Hudson Valley in NY, home to a multitude of paranormal activities, so
+I grew up in the Hudson Valley in NY, home to a multitude of paranormal and

 My current Spiritual Path?
 I came to Paganism as my preferred spirituality by way of Patricia Kennealy